 ‘’PRIME’’ beef meat

-The PRIME grade comes from a youthful beef that is less than 30 months old with a meat that has very abundant marbling, so you'll usually find more flavors in a Prime beef steak.
+The PRIME grade comes from a youthful beef that is less than 30 months old with a meat that has very abundant marbling, so you'll usually find more flavours in a Prime beef steak.
 The Prime grade is the highest and only about 2% of all cattle can be assigned this grade.

 ‘’AAA’’ beef meat

 In the United States, according to the USDA (US Department of Agriculture), it is also called Choice Rating.
 In Canada, it's AAA.
 This grade comes from a youthful beef less than 30 months old with a meat marbling that is abundant to moderate, a little less than Prime beef meat.
-This meat will still contain a lot of flavors.
+This meat will still contain a lot of flavours.
 About 50% of the cattle can reach this classification.

 ‘’AA’’ beef meat